yosr-maker/yosr-maker/README.md

 Hi there, I'm Yosr
-🧑I'm a Human, Friend, Full-stack Developer !
+🧑I'm a Human, Friend, Full-stack Developer ! <br>
-💻 I m a web dev student at ESPRIT , currently searching for 6 months graduation intership .
+💻 I m a web dev student at ESPRIT , currently searching for 6 months graduation intership .<br>
-🏻‍ I’m currently learning Java,Angular , Scrum aaand CI/CD plus some cloud concepts 💯
+🏻‍ I’m currently learning Java,Angular , Scrum aaand CI/CD plus some cloud concepts 💯 <br>
-👯 I’m looking to integrate what i have learnt in some professional projects 💪🏽 🥅 2021 Goals: Learn , learn and learn ! all i want is to get the best version out of me to take off the L later !🌱
+👯 I’m looking to integrate what i have learnt in some professional projects 💪🏽 <br>
+🥅 2021 Goals: Learn , learn and learn ! all i want is to get the best version out of me to take off the L later !🌱<br>

 Find my projects below , thanks for any feedback :)  !